 Goodwill: The amount by which the purchase price paid for a company exceeds the value of its net tangible assets on its Balance Sheet.
 A company will buy another company for more than the value of its assets when the market value of the acquired company is greater than the net value of its assets as carried on its Balance Sheet.
 Frequently, the price required to buy the stock of an acquired company, which reflects it earnings growth potential over time, is greater than the net value of its assets show according to accounting rules.
 The assets of the purchased company are carried on the acquiring company’s Balance Sheet at their acquired value.
 The extra price paid for the company is shown on the acquiring company’s Balance Sheet as goodwill.
 Goodwill is cumulative (added for each new acquisition), and it is neither depreciated nor amortized.
 However, it can be written down or “impaired,” by auditors if the actual market value of the acquired company’s assets declines materially.

 Gross Margin: Sales minus direct costs (or Cost of Goods Sold, or cost of sales).
 Can be expressed in dollars or as a percent of sales.
 Margin and Profit mean basically the same thing.
 Gross Profit or Gross Profit Margin mean Sales Revenue less the direct Cost of Goods Sold or Cost of Sales.
 Net Margin, or Net Profit Margin, or Net Profit mean sales less all company expenses, including taxes, depreciation, interest, etc. Also known as Gross Profit Margin, Net Margin, Net Profit Margin.
 NOTE: Profit is usually referred to in dollars (as, “a $2,000,000 profit”), but margin is usually referred to as a percent of sales (as, “our margin was 6.5%” meaning for every $100 in sales revenue the company generated $6.50 in profit margin).
+Watch the explanatory video.